 Scanning electron microscope: More precise in a vacuum

 The scanning electron microscope (SEM) is a powerful microscope with which the surface of components can be imaged at high magnification and depth of focus.
-This makes it possible to examine structures in the micrometre range even on non-polished surfaces, which is not possible with an light microscope.
+This makes it possible to examine structures in the micrometre range even on non-polished surfaces, which is not possible with a light microscope.

-SEM analysis is often used to analyse fractured components.
+SEM is often used to analyse fractured components.
 Based on the microscopic details visible in the fracture surface, it is possible to draw several conclusions about the cause and course of the failure.
 Among other things, it is usually possible to recognise whether a component is ductile or brittle and from which position the fracture originated.
-The indications of hydrogen embrittlement, such as gaping grain boundaries and microplasticities on the grain interfaces, can usually also be determined (and can generally only be detected using SEM).
+Indications of hydrogen embrittlement, such as gaping grain boundaries and microplasticities on the grain interfaces, can usually also be determined (and can generally only be detected using SEM).
 SEM analysis is therefore an important factor in determining the cause of fracture.

 With its EDX sensor (energy dispersive X-ray spectroscopy), our SEM can also be used to determine and graphically represent the material composition.
-Examination of corrosion or very thin layers are also part of the field of application.
+Examination of corrosion or very thin layers is also part of the field of application.

 The functional principle of SEM